Intercontinental Exchange: History

 Jeffrey Sprecher was a power plant developer who spotted a need for a seamless market in natural gas used to fuel power stations.
 In the late 1990s, Sprecher acquired Continental Power Exchange, Inc. with the objective of developing an Internet-based platform to provide a more transparent and efficient market structure for over-the-counter energy commodity trading.

-In May 2000, ICE was founded by Sprecher and backed by Goldman Sachs, Morgan Stanley, BP, Total, Shell, Deutsche Bank and Société Générale.
+In May 2000, ICE was founded by Sprecher and backed by Goldman Sachs, Morgan Stanley, BP, Total, UniCredit, Shell, Deutsche Bank and Société Générale.

 The new exchange increased price transparency, efficiency, liquidity, and had lower costs than manual trading.
 While the company's original focus was energy products (crude and refined oil, natural gas, power, and emissions), acquisitions subsequently expanded its activity into soft commodities (sugar, cotton and coffee), foreign exchange and equity index futures.

-In a response to US financial crisis in 2008, Sprecher formed ICE US Trust, based in New York and now called ICE Clear Credit LLC, to serve as a limited-purpose bank, a clearing house for credit default swaps.
+In a response to the 2008 financial crisis, Sprecher formed ICE US Trust, based in New York and now called ICE Clear Credit LLC, to serve as a limited-purpose bank, a clearing house for credit default swaps.
 Sprecher worked closely with the Federal Reserve to serve as its over-the-counter (OTC) derivatives clearing house.
 "US regulators were keen on the kind of clearing house for opaque over-the-counter (OTC) derivatives as a risk management device.
 In the absence of a central counterparty – which would guarantee pay-outs should a trading party be unable to do so – there was a high risk of massive market disruption."